-Regularly winning awards for being home to one of the top beaches in the UK, dog-friendly Woolacombe is a picturesque place to visit with your faithful friend on a holiday.
+Regularly winning awards for being home to one of the top beaches in the UK, dog-friendly Woolacombe is a picturesque place to visit with your faithful friend on a holiday in Devon.

 What have we got to get tails wagging?